-- A copy of your "Semester Summary Log" for hours completed from May -August to CTSP Office Staff (ctsp@lclark.edu) in the CTSP office. - Please note, August hours may be reported with fall semester hours. - o On Taskstream, upload a copy of your supervisee evaluations from internship and externship and accompanying signed signature and goal forms. - Complete a MCFT 582 course evaluation through link sent from L&C Research and Assessment office
+- A copy of your "Semester Summary Log" for hours completed from May -August to August Singer (augustsinger@lclark.edu) in the CTSP office. - Please note, August or partial August hours may be reported with fall semester hours, if preferred. - On Taskstream, upload a copy of your supervisee evaluations from internship and externship and accompanying signed signature and goal forms (goals forms not required for Internship III and Internship IV). - Complete a MCFT 582 course evaluation through link sent from L&C Research and Assessment office